In this post I want to cover using Azure DevOps Analytics Views and Power BI to create Sprint review dashboards. Because it can be useful.

-Next, I looked at creating a dynamic backlog items dashboard.
+Next, I looked at creating a dynamic backlog items page.
 With this in mind, I created a new page and renamed it.

 First of all, I selected the ‘Assigned To’ and ‘Title’ columns from the ‘Sprint 18 – Backlog Items’ view.
 Which created a static list on the screen.
 In addition, I went to the ‘Format’ section again and in the ‘Values’ section I made the font bigger.

 As you can see this table appears to be static.
 Sure, I can click on it to get a few other options.
 However, I made it a bit more dynamic simply by adding a couple of slicers visualizations.